Cogmasters/concord/docs/guides/databases_with_concord.md

 sqlite3 *db;
 int rc = sqlite3_open("db.sqlite", &db);

-if (rc != SQLITE_OK) {  // Checking if something failed while opening the DB file.
+/* Checking if something failed while opening the DB file. */ if (rc != SQLITE_OK) {
-    /* As it saw something went wrong, it is going to log a fatal debug message with the error message of what went wrong. */ log_fatal("[SQLITE] Error when opening the DB file. [%s]", sqlite3_errmsg(db));
+    /* As it saw something went wrong, it is going to log the error message of what went wrong. */ log_fatal("[SQLITE] Error when opening the DB file. [%s]", sqlite3_errmsg(db));

     /* Since it failed, the resources must be deallocated.
 We are using the sqlite3_close for that.
     If something went wrong while trying to close it, the code inside this if will be executed.
-(NOTE: Yes, even failing to open, you MUST use `sqlite3_close` as said in the sqlite3 docs!) */
+(NOTE: Yes, even failing to open, you MUST use `sqlite3_close` as said in the SQLite3 docs!) */

     if (sqlite3_close(db) != SQLITE_OK) {
         /* Logging a fatal saying that it failed to close the DB.
 (NOTE: The sqlite3_errmsg function shows the error message of what happened) */